StefanSilver/Dataloop-Documentation/Documentation/dataloop_code_docs/dtlpy_items.md

 - (optional) search by remote path

 **param str item_id**
-optional - search by id
+- (optional) search by id

 **param bool fetch**
-optional - fetch entity from platform, default taken from cookie
+- (optional) fetch entity from platform, default taken from cookie

 **param bool is_dir**
-True if you want to get an item from dir type
+- True if you want to get an item from dir type

 **return**
-Item object
+- Item object

 **rtype**
-dtlpy.entities.item.Item
+- dtlpy.entities.item.Item

 **Example:**
 ```python